TABLE OF CONTENTS

-Any type of content within the personal or other Collections are refered to as a Resource.
-This includes for example Devices, Connectors, Dashboards, Workflow Templates, Measurements or Collections.
+Any type of content within the personal or other Collections is referred to as a Resource.
+This includes for example Devices, Connectors, Dashboards, Workflow Templates, Measurements, or Audit Trail.

 Webhooks enable the receiving of push notifications on specific events as a HTTP POST request to a pre-set URL.

-A flexible container for data of all kind similar to a variable in programming used in a workflow.
+A flexible container for data of all kinds similar to a variable in programming used in a Workflow.
 A Workflow Field is defined in a Workflow Template or a Workflow Step Template and is always created in the context of a Workflow Run.
-A flexible container for data of all kind similar to a variable in programming used in a workflow.
+A flexible container for data of all kinds similar to a variable in programming used in a Workflow.
 A Workflow Field is defined in a Workflow Template or a Workflow Step Template and is always created in the context of a Workflow Run.
-Workflow Fields are a core concept of the Workflow feature used to model the complex and highly individual data structures in customers processes.
+Workflow Fields are a core concept of the Workflow feature used to model the complex and highly individual data structures in customer processes.
 Workflow Fields are stored as JSON in the Database.
 They support all primitive types defined by JSON Schema plus several custom types:

 A numeric value with a specific unit.